Four Choices For A WC Premium Audit Bill

 Paying It Without Even A Review

-Paying a premium audit without even looking back over your associated policy and the auditor’s work papers to me is the worst of the four.
-You are not giving your company a fair shake if you just rubber-stamp pay it as a part of doing business.
+Paying a premium audit without even looking back over your associated policy and the auditor’s work papers is the worst of the four.
+You are not giving your company a fair shake if you just rubber-stamp and pay it as a part of doing business.

 ©J&L Risk Management Inc Copyright Notice